Brugge draws with Atlético, advances in Champions League - WHIZ News

-MADRID (AP) — No matter how, goalkeeper Simon Mignolet was going to make sure Club Brugge got the point it needed to advance to the round of 16 of the Champions League for the first time.
+MADRID (AP) — No matter how, goalkeeper Simon Mignolet was going to make sure Club Brugge got the point it needed to advance to the last 16 of the Champions League for the first time in three decades.

-Mignolet made save after save, including one with his face in the final minutes at the Metropolitano Stadium, as Club Brugge held Atlético Madrid to a 0-0 draw Wednesday to become only the second Belgian club to reach the last 16 in the European competition.
+Mignolet made save after save, including one with his face in the final minutes at the Metropolitano Stadium, as Club Brugge held Atlético Madrid to a 0-0 draw Wednesday to become only the second Belgian club to reach the round of 16 in the Champions League.

 “I’m glad I was able to play such a big role for my team again,” said Mignolet, who is yet to concede in four Champions League games this season.
 “I wasn’t really thinking about a clean sheet.
 It’s a nice bonus, of course.”